 That means a small glass of wine to toast with at your girlfriend’s wedding is perfectly okay.
-But you shouldn’t regularly drink alcoholic beverages.
-If you do choose to have a few drinks, you can use a system like MilkScreen that will measure the alcohol in your breastmilk so you know whether or not it’s safe to feed that to your baby.
+But go easy on the booze.
+If you do choose to have a few drinks, you can use a system like MilkScreen that will measure the alcohol in your breastmilk, so you know whether or not it’s safe to feed that to your baby.
 You can always “pump and dump” if you need to.

-In addition, you should wait at least two hours between drinking alcohol and breastfeeding.
+Also, you should wait at least two hours between drinking alcohol and breastfeeding.
 Many women don’t drink alcohol at all during the months of breastfeeding, as the risk of irreparable damage to the child is simply too great for them.
 La Leche League, for example, states: “Alcohol abuse (excessive drinking) by the mother can result in slow weight gain or failure to thrive in her baby.
-The baby may sleep excessively, or may not suck effectively leading to decreased milk intake.
+The baby may sleep excessively or may not suck effectively, leading to decreased milk intake.
 The baby may even suffer from delayed motor development.

 Can I Still Take My Medication While Breastfeeding?

 Just like cigarettes and alcohol, medication can also affect a nursing child.
 However, Dr. Thomas Hale states in his 2017 book Medications and Mother’s Milk that “most drugs do not enter milk in levels that are hazardous to a breastfed infant.”

-So be careful that the medicine that causes no harm to your baby.
+So be careful that the medicine causes no harm to your baby.
 Unfortunately, many doctors and pharmacists aren’t sure which medications are safe for breastfeeding.
 They rely on the package insert, which almost always cautions against prescribing the medication to pregnant or lactating mothers.
 To find medication safe for breastfeeding, it is important to check reliable sources for up-to-date research-based information.

 The Infant Risk Center of Texas Tech University has a huge database for medication that is safe to take during pregnancy and lactation.
 Another great source is LactMed®.